All of us are aware of our current cellphone usage, over consumption and even addiction. And many of us struggle with it.

 Now in days, mindfulness meditation comes in many forms.
 You can read about it in books, listen to it on apps, or attend a class, workshop or retreat.
 You can practice alone or with others, so it is a great tool for families.

-Families that are curious about or open to meditation can explore it together by meditating together, or supporting each other while meditating on their own.
+Families that are curious about or open to meditation can explore it by meditating together, or supporting each other while meditating on their own.

 To read more about meditation check out this blog and podcast by NY therapist Natalie Baker, LMHC.
 If you are looking for class or retreat this spring, check out the Brooklyn Zen Teen Meditation Program or programs at Sky Lake.